pingcap/docs/tidb-cloud/manage-user-access.md

 ## User roles

-TiDB Cloud defines different user roles to manage different privileges of TiDB Cloud users in organizations, projects, or both.
+TiDB Cloud defines different user roles to manage different permissions of TiDB Cloud users in organizations, projects, or both.

 You can grant roles to a user at the organization level or the project level.
 Make sure to carefully plan the hierarchy of your organizations and projects for security considerations.